deltachat/deltachat-pages/en/help.md

 ### _Your_ profile picture?

-- Only contacts you write to your contacts see your profile picture if you add one.
+- Only contacts you write to see your profile picture, if you add one.

 - It is attached for contacts not on Delta Chat.